 - Do not operate a vehicle after consuming alcohol

-While Halloween should be a fun holiday for the whole family, serious and fatal injury accidents, unfortunately, can and do occur.
+While Halloween should be a fun holiday for the whole family, serious and fatal injury accidents can and do occur.

 Call a New York Pedestrian Accident Attorney

-Drivers have a responsibility to watch out for pedestrians, and they should be particularly cautious on Halloween when children are commonly out and about on busy streets, sidewalks, and intersections.
+Drivers have a responsibility to watch out for pedestrians.
+They should be particularly cautious on Halloween when children are commonly out and about on busy streets, sidewalks, and intersections.
 A driver who fails to operate their vehicle responsibly and harms a child could be held liable for the injuries they cause.